-^{} Refer to AFP's Percentage-Based Compensation Position Paper available in the Ethics section of the AFP website (www.afpnet.org)
+^{} Refer to AFP's Percentage-Based Compensation Position Paper available in the Ethics section of the AFP website. (www.afpglobal.org/frequently-asked-questions-faqs-about-fundraising-ethics).

 Members shall neither offer nor accept payments or special considerations for the purpose of influencing the selection of products or services